ipconfigure/fusion-apps/camera-status/README.md

 Also hosted by this application is a /time endpoint to demonstrate calling back to the server using the app-proxy from the client browser.

 ### views/layouts/main.hbs
+This file is the main Handlebars template which contains basic functionality for the web page.
 To avoid Cross Site Scripting (CORS) errors, Orchid Fusion provides an app-proxy that can be used to make requests from the client back to our /time service.
 The format of the app-proxy url is:

 `http(s)://[orchid-fusion-server]/service/app-proxy/[rootpath]/[path/to/resource]`

 When retrieving resources from the application server it is recommended to use the app-proxy.

 ### views/reports.hbs
-Handlebars template file
+This Handlebars template renders the camera status report

 ## Prerequisites
 1. Install Node.js (which includes npm) from <https://nodejs.org/en/download/>